Share to Social Media

 - Enforce the rules or by-laws

-How is the management fees determined?
+How is the maintenance fees determined?

 The amount of the fees to be paid by strata owners is initially determined by developer in proportion to the share units assigned to each parcel.

-While the contribution of sinking fund used for painting of common premises, acquisition of movable properties and renewal of fixtures or fittings in common property shall be set at 10% of the sum of management fees.
+While the contribution of sinking fund used for painting of common premises, acquisition of movable properties and renewal of fixtures or fittings in common property shall be set at 10% of the sum of maintenance fees.

 A maintenance budget should be prepared by the developer before the first annual general meeting for the establishment of JMB, under consideration of annual budget that sufficiently paying for expected and estimated expenditure required to properly maintain and manage the common property.